sandipodd/ETH-AVAX-Project-module-1/README.md

-# ETH-AVAX-Project-module-1
+# FundManager Smart Contract

-A simple Ethereum smart contract for managing a fund's balance.
+The FundManager contract demonstrates basic functionalities for managing a fund on the Ethereum blockchain.
+It includes methods for contributing, withdrawing, and performing mathematical division.

 ## Description

-This project consists of a Solidity smart contract named `FundManager`.
-The contract provides functionalities to manage a fund's balance, allowing users to contribute funds, withdraw funds, and set the fund's balance while enforcing constraints to ensure proper fund management.
+The FundManager contract allows users to contribute funds to a shared pool, withdraw from it while ensuring there are sufficient funds, and perform division calculations.
+The contract showcases various aspects of smart contract development, including input validation and mathematical operations.

-## Getting Started
+## Functions

-### Installing

-To use the smart contract, you need an Ethereum development environment and a tool to deploy smart contracts, such as Remix or Truffle.

-* Install [Remix](https://remix.ethereum.org/) or [Truffle](https://www.trufflesuite.com/truffle) on your local machine.

-### Executing program
+### `contribute(uint _amount)`

-Follow these steps to deploy and interact with the smart contract:

-1. Open Remix or Truffle on your local machine.
-2. Create a new Solidity file and paste the content of the `FundManager.sol` contract into it.
-3. Compile the contract to make sure there are no syntax errors.
-4. Deploy the contract to an Ethereum network of your choice (e.g., Remix's JavaScript VM, Ropsten, etc.).
-5. Once deployed, you can interact with the contract using its functions.

-**Contributing Funds:**
-Call the `contribute` function with the desired contribution amount.
-Make sure the amount is greater than 0.
+Contribute a specified amount to the fund.
+Requires the `_amount` to be greater than 0.

-**Withdrawing Funds:**
+### `withdraw(uint _amount)`

-Call the `withdraw` function with the amount you want to withdraw.
-Ensure the amount is greater than 0 and doesn't exceed the available fund balance.
+Withdraw a specified amount from the fund.
+Requires the `_amount` to be greater than 0 and not exceeding the available fund balance.

-**Setting Fund Balance:**
-Use the `setFundBalance` function to set the fund's balance to a specified value.
-This function will revert if you attempt to set a negative balance.
+### `divide(uint _numerator, uint _denominator)`

+Perform a division operation and return the result.
+Requires `_numerator` to be greater than or equal to `_denominator`.

-## Help
+## Example Usage

-If you encounter any issues or need assistance, feel free to reach out to the contributors.
+1. Deploy the contract on a local or test Ethereum network.
+2. Contribute funds using the `contribute` function.
+3. Withdraw funds using the `withdraw` function.
+4. Perform division calculations using the `divide` function.

-## Authors
+## Contributors

+This project is maintained by the following contributors:

 ### Sandip Thakur